Food Plot Fertilizer – Liquid vs. Granular Fertilizer

 Liquid fertilizer is applied as a foliar for land management.
 Since the fertilizer is liquid, once it is applied directly to the foliage of the plant, it instantly begins absorbing and using the nutrient.
 As a result, deer munching on food plots fertilized with liquid fertilizer immediately begin benefitting from the enriched plants.
 Phosphorus, along with calcium, is essential for rack growth in bucks.

 Grantham explains that products like Clark’s Plots Nutrients contain calcium which is beneficial to deer, turkey, and other wildlife.
 Calcium is an essential mineral to help bucks develop strength and antler growth and contributes to the healthy development of fawns resulting in higher fawn survival rates.
 For turkeys and quail, the calcium helps them produce tougher eggshells contributing to a healthier population.
-Even though wildlife doesn’t have a clue how calcium in beneficial they are still attracted back to fertilized plants and plots.
+Even though wildlife doesn’t have a clue how calcium is beneficial, they are still attracted back to fertilized plants and plots.

 Then there is the question of cost.

-According to Grantham liquid fertilizers are less expensive than their granular counterparts.
+According to Grantham, liquid fertilizers are less expensive than their granular counterparts.

 Grantham points out that the amount of liquid fertilizer required to cover an acre of land is approximately two to two and one-half gallons.
 If using Grantham’s product at around $20 per gallon, it would cost around $40 per acre.
 Saving money is always a good thing.